On the coherence of one-relator groups and their group algebras: Preliminaries

 Louder--Wilton introduced a slight generalisation of non-positive immersions in \cite{LW17}.
 If $C_k$ is the standard presentation complex of $\Z/k\Z$ and $C_{k, l}$ is the $l$-fold cover of $C_k$, then $X$ has {\bf not-too-positive immersions (NTPI)} if for every immersion $Y\immerses X$ where $Y$ is a compact connected two-complex, we have that $Y$ is homotopy equivalent to a wedge of subcomplexes of $C_{k, l}$'s and a subcomplex $Z\subset Y$ with $\chi(Z)\leqslant 0$.
 The main result of \cite{LW17} established NTPI for presentation complexes of all one-relator groups.

 Louder--Wilton \cite{LW17} prove the proposition below for two-complexes with a single two-cell.
 Their proof only uses the fact that such a two-complex has NTPI and that the second integral homology group of finitely generated subgroups of one-relator groups must be torsion-free.
 Considering instead homology with rational coefficients, we may recover the following statement for all two-complexes with NTPI.
-The proof can be carried out as in \cref{l2betti}.
+Although the argument is identical to that of \cite[Corollary 1.6]{LW17}, we include a proof for the convenience of the reader.

 \begin{pro} Let $X$ be a two-complex with NTPI.
 If $H$ is a finitely generated subgroup of $\pi_1(X)$ that is not a free product of finite cyclic groups, then

 \end{pro}